Teenage Mutant Ninja Turtles (2014) - Review

 Image: Paramount Pictures

 That's not sad or pathetic, that's just stupid.
 This April is stupid.
-She's even the dumb one responsible to alerting the villains of the turtles existence and the location of their hideout.
-According to the movie, the only time she was useful as a human being, was when she was a child and she rescued the turtles from a lab fire where the turtles were originally mutated, because of course she knew them as a child.
+She's even the dumb one responsible for alerting the villains of the turtles’ existence and the location of their hideout.
+According to the movie, the only time she was useful as a human being, was when she was a child and she rescued the turtles from a lab fire where the turtles were originally mutated because, of course, she knew them as a child.
 I don't want to even get into all the absurd coincidences of who knew April and who made the turtles.
 It's long, convoluted, and serves no real purpose in telling the story.
 All the coincidences could have been removed and the movie would be 99% the same.

-Despite Bay and his cronies seemingly doing their best to ruin the movie, the overall experience is still a more entertaining one than the third live action Ninja Turtles movie from the 90's.
-It certainly does a better job at holding my attention.
-Even with the weird inter-species romance Michelangelo seems to want, he still ends up being a fun character and the source of most of the comedy.
+Despite Bay and his cronies seemingly doing their best to ruin the movie, the overall experience is still a more entertaining one than the third live-action movie from the ‘90s.
+It certainly does a better job of holding my attention.
+Even with the weird inter-species romance, Michelangelo seems to want, he still ends up being a fun character and the source of most of the comedy.

 Dwm-2015-10-11-14-37-08-66-1038x576.png